salem007/salem/README.md

 # salem
-script batch to start jupyter notebook without prompt make the file batch .txt in your work repertory (env) change extenstion from txt to bat enjoy you!!!!!
+script batch to start jupyter notebook without prompt \n make the file batch .txt in your work repertory (env)\n change extenstion from txt to bat \n enjoy you!!!!!